ederign/uberfire-docs/docs/tutorial/ufTasks.md

 ##New folder
 Our next step is to create new folder button.
 A folder is an aggregator of tasks.
 This button is only displayed after a project is selected.
-Let's create the view:
+Let's edit the view:

 **TasksView.ui.xml**
 ```